bjpeixoto/fantasypunk/02-getting-started.md

 - The world is alive and vibrant, and it doesn't revolve around the party;
 - Folk are complicated, conflicted and diverse, but are mostly kind and willing to help;
+- The Party is fundamentally good, even if conflicted, troubled or reluctant;
 - Magic is wondrous and wild, even if commonplace;
 - The gods are silent and distant, hardly, if ever, interfering in the affairs of mortals;
 - No individuals, folk or cultures are single-minded, unilateral or exclusive;